TeXstudio

-History of TeXstudio
+History

 TeXstudio was forked from TeXMaker in 2008 as TeXMakerX.
 Changes in the fork were mainly in the editing area with code folding, syntax highlight, text selection by column, and multiple text selections.
 The project was initially named TeXmakerX, starting off as a small set of extensions to TeXmaker with a possibility that the additions could be merged back into the original project.

 The first release of TexMakerX was released in February 2009 on SourceForge.
 Collaborating on the SourceForge community web site reflected a preference different from the original TeXMaker development community, who maintain an independent hosting site.

 In August 2010, concerns were raised about potential confusion between the newer TeXMakerX project on SourceForge, and the older TeXMaker project at xm1math.net.
 In June 2011, the project was renamed as TeXstudio.

 The TeXstudio community acknowledges that "TeXstudio originates from Texmaker", but "significant changes in features and the code base have made it to a fully independent program".